 Additional Tips for Non-Resident Anglers in Alabama

-- Valid fishing license
+- A valid fishing license

-- Appropriate fishing rod and reel
+- Appropriate rod and reel

-- Tackle box with lures, hooks, weights, and other accessories
+- Tackle box with lures, hooks, weights

 - Landing net

-- Pliers or fishing tool for removing hooks
+- Pliers or hook-removal tool

 - Life jacket or personal flotation device (PFD)